eljonny/TestCPP/README.md

 Both Release and Debug configurations support building with stack trace functionality with the folloeing flag:
  - `-DTESTCPP_STACKTRACE_ENABLED`

+You can run cppcheck and clang-tidy on the generated compile_commands.json.
+For clang-tidy, you can also use the CMake flag to have CMake run clang-tidy during the build.

+My suggested options for cppcheck are:
+ - --project=compile_commands.json
+   - Uses the generated CMake output to define a check project
+ - -itest
+   - Ignores tests, in case building with tests enabled
+ - -idemo
+   - Ignores demo code, in case building with demo enabled
+ - --enable=all
+   - Enables all CPPCheck checks
+ - --suppress=missingIncludeSystem
+   - Then suppress missing system includes, there are no <>-enclosed includes that need to be checked for this project.
+ - --suppress=unusedFunction
+   - Then suppress checking for unused functions.
+Most API functions are not used within the library itself, and CPPCheck will generate numerous errors saying the functions are unused.

+clang-tidy uses the .clang-tidy configuration file so you don't need to specify any options unless you want to run it with different checks/ behavior from what I usually run for this project.

 # Testing and Code Coverage